dc4eu/vc/scripts/README-conformance.md

-# OIDC Conformance Testing Scripts
+# OIDC Conformance Testing

-This directory contains automated testing tools for validating the verifier-proxy OIDC Provider implementation against the OpenID Connect Conformance Suite.
+This directory contains scripts and documentation for validating the verifier-proxy OIDC Provider implementation against the OpenID Connect Conformance Suite.

 ## Quick Start